By: Michelle Wonderland

-Water world: Regarded as one of the most beautiful bays in the world, Nha Trang offers all kinds of activities, from island-hopping boat trips to snorkelling.
-The concierge at the InterContinental can arrange a private boat to islands off the coast or down the Cai River for a family outing at a nice price.
+Water world: Nha Trang is regarded as one of the most beautiful bays in the world.
+It offers all kinds of activities, from island-hopping boat trips to snorkelling.
+The concierge at the hotel can arrange a private boat to islands off the coast or down the Cai River for a family outing at a nice price.
 More adventurous groups can book an island-hopping tour that takes in floating bars and some spirited camaraderie from tourists from all over the region.

 Tomb raiders: Set in the hills high above the fishing village of Nha Trang on the bank of the River Cai are the remains of the ancient Champa kingdom, the Po Nagar Cham Towers.
 Constructed between the 8th and 11th centuries, these relics represent a time when kingdoms were ruled by Hindu gods.
 Traditional Cham dancers perform daily, and if you aren’t quite dressed to visit the temples, on-site robe rental is available.

 Sleeping Buddha, Crouching Buddha: Just 400 metres from the Reunification Express, Long Son Pagoda attracts visitors to its restructured 19th-century motif-laden sanctuary.
-Follow the road behind the pagoda to pose with the reclining Buddha, and farther up the 152-step journey, you’ll encounter the 14-metre white statue of Gautama Buddha himself.
+Follow the road behind the pagoda to pose with the reclining Buddha.
+Farther up the 152-step journey, you’ll encounter the 14-metre white statue of Gautama Buddha himself.
 Although the trek uphill isn’t too strenuous, watch as little feet descend the steep steps back to ground level.

-Great family eats – A few culinary highlights in and around Nha Trang:
+Great family eats in and around Nha Trang

 Galangal: Fortunately, I was not alone in my desire to be adventurous when it comes to food, yet travelling with young children doesn’t always allow stops at street food stalls.
 A safe, clean (and delicious) way to sample the Vietnamese foodie scene is Galangal.
 The extensive menu satisfied our picky clan, and we were able to try loads of dishes and watch them being made at the open-view stalls on the ground floor.
 And if you have room for dessert, head to Romy’s Italian Ice Cream for a banana split.

 Louisiane Brewhouse: When your little one tires of noodles and rice and instead screams for a cheeseburger, head to Louisiane Brewhouse.
-This place has everything – no joke – from Western to Asian cuisine to an outstanding sushi bar to every cocktail you can imagine.
+This place has everything – no joke.
+From Western to Asian cuisine to an outstanding sushi bar to every cocktail you can imagine.
 Did we mention the original brews crafted on the property?
-What’s more, guests can take full use of the Louisiane pool between 8am and 5pm while parents order another bevvy.
+What’s more, guests can take full use of the Louisiane pool between 8am and 5pm while parents order another bevvie.
 You’ll also find nail and massage services, on-site water sports, a beach bar and nightly entertainment.

 Nha Trang X’ua: This was our best Nha Trang restaurant experience, located in a 300- year-old, rural countryside mansion.
-Sitting down at wooden tables next to rice paddies and lotus ponds, we found a hand-written menu in English that included hundreds of Vietnamese delicacies to satisfy even the pickiest (and, in our case, my vegan hubby’s) tastes.
-Most of the ingredients are sourced from the family’s own vegetable plot.
+Sitting down at wooden tables next to rice paddies and lotus ponds, we found a hand-written menu in English.
+These included hundreds of Vietnamese delicacies to satisfy even the pickiest (and, in our case, my vegan hubby’s) tastes.
+For the most part, the ingredients are sourced from the family’s own vegetable plot.

 Michelle’s Recommendations for family trips to Nha Trang: